jjkirn/sliver-c2/notes/part2.md

 -rw-r--r--  1 jim  jim       732 Jun  3 19:05 rc4.py
 ```

-Notice that "out.txt" is around 54 MB, a really big assembly file
+Notice that "out.txt" is around 54 MB, a really big assembly file.

 ---
 In Part 2 of [my av-bypass repo](https://github.com/jjkirn/av-bypass) it tells you how to build a Windows 11 dev machine.
-On that machine, you copy the contents of the Kali "out.txt" file to a Windows Visual Studio project as "data.asm" file.
+On that machine, you copy the contents of the Kali "out.txt" file to a Windows Visual Studio project as a "data.asm" file.
 The Visual Studio project files are also located in that repo.

 Now on the Windows 11 dev manchine.
 Compile the project.
 The output will be located in the x64/Release directory.